ClementBM/clementbm.github.io/_drafts/2023-01-25-correlation-cognitive-function-chocolate-consumption.md

 r_i = { \exp{(2 z_i)} - 1 \over \exp{(2 z_i)} + 1 }\text{, with } i \in [1, 2]
 $$

-Hereafter are the numerical calculation in python.
+Hereafter are the numerical calculation in python (skipping imports for readability):

 ```python
 r = 0.791